salemove/ios-bundle/README.md

 The SalemoveSDK uses the audio/video capabilities of the device.
 As such, the hosting app needs [NSCameraUsageDescription][11] and [NSMicrophoneUsageDescription][12] added to the plist file.

+The SalemoveSDK is not using Bitcode so this should be disabled for the project.

 ### SDK Configuration

 he SalemoveSDK accepts three configuration options: